 It definitely feels like fall is in the air!

 Do you have a local pumpkin patch you can visit?

 Whether you go a bit crazy with fall displays, (like I tend to!) or simply purchase one or two pumpkins to enjoy, consider venturing out as a family to your local pumpkin patch.
-And if you don’t a pumpkin patch nearby, swing by the store and buy one, then pay attention to signs of fall out in nature as you head back home.
+And if you don’t have a pumpkin patch nearby, swing by the store and buy one, then pay attention to signs of fallout in nature as you head back home.

 If you have one available in your area, consider visiting a pumpkin patch.

 3. Make art with leaves

 Use leaves to paint, decorate, hang, and create just about anything you can imagine!

 There are SO many simple and fun projects you can do with leaves!